echolocked/bunnychat/README.md

 # BunnyChat

-A chatbot using DeepSeek's API, with support for web search and streaming responses.
+A chatbot localizing DeepSeek, with support for web search and streaming responses.
 Features both command-line and web interfaces.

 ## Features